inventables/x-carve-instructions/500mm/step2b/4adjustablevwheels/index.md

 <h3>Attach Adjustable V-Wheels</h3>

 Begin by placing an eccentric spacer on an M5x30mm bolt, then put the bolt and spacer into one of the holes for the adjustable v-wheel.
 Make sure that the 'shoulder' of the spacer is facing the carriage and fits into the hole on the plate.
-Place an M5 washer and v-wheel onto the bolt, then tighten the assembly with a nylock washer.
+Place an M5 washer and v-wheel onto the bolt, then tighten the assembly with a nylock nut.

 <img src="../../step2/photo/jpfs_DSC2643.jpg">
 <img src="../../step2/photo/jpfs_DSC2644.jpg">